ibm-cloud-docs/app-configuration/ac-about1.md

 During normal operation, the {{site.data.keyword.appconfig_short}} SDK (#2 in Figure 1) handles the automatic delivery of the appropriate flag state or property value into your application from the {{site.data.keyword.appconfig_notm}} instance (#1 in Figure 1).
 During initialization, the SDK connects to the {{site.data.keyword.appconfig_short}} API and fetches the specified collections, segment rules, and targeting rules (#3 in Figure 1), and then evaluates the rules against attribute values that are programmed into your application to select the correct [segment](/docs/app-configuration?topic=app-configuration-ac-segments) and target values.
 Attributes upon which the rules operate are stored locally, and not in the {{site.data.keyword.appconfig_notm}} service on the cloud.
 Therefore, if you need to evaluate against attributes that are confidential, for example a social security number, the values never leave the local application environment.

 After initialization, the application receives updated values in two ways depending on whether you are using server-side or client-side SDKs.
-Server-side SDKs connect to the {{site.data.keyword.appconfig_short}} service through a web socket, and modified values are delivered your application in real time.
-Client-side SDKs pull values from the {{site.data.keyword.appconfig_short}} service upon a lifecycle change such being opened or brought to the foreground.
+Server-side SDKs connect to the {{site.data.keyword.appconfig_short}} service through a web socket, and modified values are delivered to your application in real time.
+Client-side SDKs pull values from the {{site.data.keyword.appconfig_short}} service upon a lifecycle change such as being opened or brought to the foreground.

 During normal operation, various metrics are sent back to the AC cloud service (#6 in Figure 1) so that the service can operate properly and so that you can monitor its operation.